 IMAPS Nordic Officers

 Daniel Nilsen Wright has served as IMAPS Nordic secretary since 2016.
-He became president of IMAPS Nordic in January 2019.
-He is also in charge of the webpages.
+He waspresident of IMAPS Nordic in 2019-2021.
+He is currently the President of IMAPS Europe.

 Dr Dag Andersson is Group Manager of Electronics at RISE IVF, a group that focuses on packaging and reliability, where he started as a project manager in 1997.
 He earned his Ph.D. in Physics at the University of Göteborg, Sweden in 1989.
 From 1990-1997 he held various research positions at FOM-AMOLF Institute in Amsterdam, Cornell University, Ithaca NY, and Chalmers University of Technology, Gothenburg, Sweden.
 He has been project and work package manager for several national, Nordic, and European

 projects.
 He has been the coordinator of COSIVU (FP7) and WP manager in e.g. Smarter-SI (H2020).

 Anders E. Petersen has been vice president of IMAPS Nordic since 2016.
 Anders holds a M.Sc.E.E. from the Technical University of Denmark (DTU) and a Ph.D.-degree in optical measurements for power applications also from DTU.
 He has worked 7 years in the power industry with optical measurements, power quality and small-scale combined heat-and-power generation.
 In year 2000 he joined the Danish hearing aid company Oticon where he is currently holding a position as micro-electronics interconnect and packaging specialist in the R&D department.”